Take Fido on a trip that's full of fun

 Many accommodations make it easy to stay with pets, and some even go the extra mile by offering special amenities.

-At theAuberge Couleurs de France, the “Getaway with Fido” package lets you enjoy nature without compromise.
+At theAuberge Couleurs de France, the “Getaway with Fido” package lets you enjoy nature to the fullest.
 A blanket, food bowl, and little extras are provided, along with access to the trails and the lake.

-Treat your dog to a night in the world’s largest log castle!
+Treat your dog to a night in the world's largest log castle!
 Stay at the Fairmont Le Château Montebello and enjoy a prestigious yet welcoming atmosphere.
-Your dog will be welcomed with special amenities, and a 4.7-kilometer trail allows you to go for a walk right on the property.
+Your dog will be welcomed with special amenities, and a 4.7 km trail lets you go for a walk right on the property.
 Please note that pets are not allowed in certain indoor areas, such as restaurants, bars, swimming pools, and the fitness center.

-Outdoor enthusiasts will also find plenty to enjoy at certain campgrounds, such as the Camping Montagnard in Camping Saint-André-Avellin or Camping La Pinède.
+Outdoor enthusiasts will also find what they're looking for at certain campgrounds, such as the Camping Montagnard in Camping Saint-André-Avellin or Camping La Pinède.

-Some unique accommodations also welcome dogs, including the Domaine Lockbow, the Flotel Petite Nation and the Trailside Cabins.
+Some unique accommodations also welcome dogs, including the Domaine Lockbow and the Trailside Cabins.

 Take a gourmet break… with your dog

-Dogs have recently been allowed on outdoor patios in Quebec, opening up even more possibilities.
+Dogs have recently been allowed on outdoor patios in Quebec, which opens up even more possibilities.
 As long as they stay on a leash, remain on the ground, and don’t disturb anyone, you can enjoy a good meal without having to leave your dog behind.

-In Petite Nation, there are a few stops worth making.
+In Petite Nation, some stops are worth the detour.

-Near Val-des-Bois, the charming tart shop and creamery Babine even serves frozen treats for dogs.
-Enjoy the outdoor terrace surrounded by nature for a gourmet break, while your furry friend enjoys a treat too.
-Bowls of fresh water are also available to keep them well-hydrated.
+Near Val-des-Bois, the charming pie shop and dairy Babine even serves frozen treats for dogs.
+Enjoy the outdoor patio surrounded by nature for a delicious break, while your furry friend indulges too.
+Bowls of fresh water are also available to keep your dog well-hydrated.

-When traveling with your dog, it’s important to follow proper etiquette.
-Keep your dog on a leash in public areas, pick up after your dog, and follow all posted signs.
+Traveling with your dog also means following good practices.
+Keep your dog on a leash in public areas, pick up after your dog, and follow the posted signs.

 It’s also important to keep an eye out for wildlife.
 A wild animal can quickly catch a dog’s attention, so it’s best to stay in control at all times.

-These simple steps help preserve the balance of the area and ensure that dog-friendly options remain available in Petite Nation.
+These simple actions help preserve the balance of these areas and ensure that the Petite Nation region remains dog-friendly.